 For Kiki, I tried using a GIF with my ending message.
 It kinda looked nice (just saying).

 Such phrases give closure.
 Don’t just leave your users hanging.
 Remember, it is a full cycle.

 Your conversation has come to a full cycle.
 Now, it’s time to get started with building a real conversation.
 While you are at it, here are some practices you must keep in mind with your chatbot conversation.

-Believe it or not, chatbots have already been introduced to different sectors of working over the past few years.
-While some chatbots are specifically built to understand user queries and deal with critical data, some chatbots are developed just to make the time of the user merry and offer simple solutions.
-Below are some great examples of various sites of using chatbots to enrich the operations for the site and the experience for its users.
+Believe it or not, chatbots have already been introduced to different sectors of work over the past few years.
+While some chatbots are specifically built to understand user queries and deal with critical data, others are developed just to make the time of the user merry and offer simple solutions.
+Below are some great examples of various sites using chatbots to enrich the operations for the site and the experience for its users.

 AWeber is a global email campaign company that lets its users initiate high scale email propositions around the world.
 To carry on with their business, AWeber was using email and phone calls but soon realized it was becoming cumbersome and their need for another source of communication was inevitable.
 Since AWeber itself claims to offer 24/7 support and world-class delivery, staying at the top notch of the game was crucial for them.

 In came LiveChat for AWeber.
 LiveChat is a simple and easy chatbot solution for B2B business owners that completes their customer journeys more efficiently and fuels their sales.
 Thanks to LiveChat, AWeber can now deliver the best-in-class 24/7 live chat support to all its uses around the world.
 Also, it is with the help of LiveChat implementation that the team members now engage with new prospects as well as keep a keen eye on the existing customers.

 According to the Director of Customer Solutions at AWeber, Mr. Chris Henrich, “None of the platforms we looked at offered as intuitive a user experience that LiveChat does.”